-ISSUE LOCATION CURRENT PROPOSED Clarify requirements of communication pathways to specify plan for clients General Standards 7.3 Emergency Management "The emergency preparedness plan shall address the six critical areas for emergency management including Communication pathways Essential resources and assets" "The emergency preparedness plan shall address the six critical areas for emergency management including Communication pathways (for both clients and staff) Essential resources and assets" Addition of Emergency Financial Assistance- Other N/A N/A SEE ATTACHMENT Reduce unnecessary burden on CCM when not indicated as necessary by assessment Clinical Case Management 2.3 "Case conferences must at a minimum include the clinical case manager; mental health/counselor and/or medical case manager and occur at least every three (3) months for the duration of Clinical Case Management services."
+ISSUE Clarify requirements of communication pathways to specify plan for clients LOCATION General Standards 7.3 Emergency Management CURRENT "The emergency preparedness plan shall address the six critical areas for emergency management including • Communication pathways • Essential resources and assets" PROPOSED "The emergency preparedness plan shall address the six critical areas for emergency management including Communication pathways (for both clients and staff) Essential resources and assets" Financial Assistance- Other Reduce unnecessary burden on CCM when not indicated as necessary by assessment Clinical Case Management 2.3 "Case conferences must at a minimum include the clinical case manager; mental health/counselor and/or medical case manager and occur at least every three (3) months for the duration of Clinical Case Management services."
 "Case conferences must at a minimum include the clinical case manager; mental health/counselor and/or medical case manager and occur at least every six (6) months or more often if clinically indicated for the duration of Clinical Case Management services."